Canon T6s versus Canon T7i

 The T7i is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the T6s has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Canon T6s better than the Canon T7i or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS Rebel T6s: